sapphonie/StAC-tf2/README.md

 ### Installation & Configuration

 0) Install and configure [Discord API](https://forums.alliedmods.net/showthread.php?t=292663) for Discord Webhook logging, if you'd like
 1) download the latest release (called `stac.zip`) from [here](https://github.com/sapphonie/StAC-tf2/releases/latest).
-StAC automatically includes the latest versions of SourceTVManager and SteamWorks, though will run (albeit with more limited functionality) without them.
+StAC automatically includes the latest versions of SourceTVManager and SteamWorks, though will run (albeit with more limited functionality) without them. **NOTE: Do not install SourceTVManager on Windows until this [bug](https://github.com/peace-maker/sourcetvmanager/issues/20) has been fixed!
 2) extract the downloaded zip, and copy all the folders inside of it into `/tf/addons/sourcemod/` on your tf2 server.
 Overwrite any files if prompted.
 3) restart your server